 Ari Tria DZULKIFLE, BSc.(Hons.)

-In Singapore, Ari has continued to be a pioneer in her practice at East Coast Podiatry.
-After co-founding the Singapore Diabetic Foot Centre, Ari has since focused her practice on working with children at East Coast Podiatry’s specialised paediatric branch in Kembangan.
-As an experienced practitioner, Ari has developed a keen understanding of how podiatry interacts with other specialist fields of medicine, making her highly suitable for patients with more complex medical conditions.
-Ari’s clear affection for children has also been very impressionable with many families, making her greatly popular amongst parents with young kids.
+As an experienced practitioner, she has developed a keen understanding of how podiatry interacts with other specialist fields of medicine, making her highly suitable for patients with more complex medical conditions.
+Ms. Dzulkifle’s clear affection for children has also been very impressionable with many families, making her greatly popular amongst parents with young kids.

 “Paediatric foot cases are more complex due to the constant growth of a child’s foot.
 Appropriate diagnosis and treatments for children is always not as straightforward as it is for adults.
 A child’s foot takes time to develop and thus, treatment for a child is also a process that will take time.
 Seeking treatment early is ideal for children as their feet are still growing and can be more easily guided and corrected.

 For example, children who constantly trip or fall may be considered clumsy or careless by their parents however these children may be suffering from a correctable medical condition known as in-toeing.
 Another example is flat foot.
 While it is a common issue that most parents are familiar with, they are unfamiliar of the causes for flat foot as well as the potential conditions that it may cause.”Sport Injuries